Peace and Conflict Transformation (PACT)

 - Support research projects related to peace and conflict transformation

 Contact: Thomas Tijerina, PACT director

-The PACT lecture series was an opportunity to hear from those who have devoted their lives to educating others on matters of forgiveness and reconciliation, as well as those who educate us on injustice and oppression throughout the world.
-View bios on the speakers below.
+The ongoing PACT lecture series is an opportunity to hear from those who have devoted their lives to educating others on matters of forgiveness and reconciliation, as well as those who educate us on injustice and oppression throughout the world.
+View bios on the lecture speakers below.